-Purchase Agreement With Cell Ready
+Purchase Agreement with Cell Ready

 On June 26, 2023, the Company completed the previously announced transaction with Cell Ready, LLC ("Cell Ready") pursuant to a Purchase Agreement (the "Cell Ready Purchase Agreement), dated May 1, 2023, by and between the Company and Cell Ready.
 Mr. John Wilson is a member of the Company's board of directors and is serving as the CEO of Cell Ready, therefore Cell Ready is a related party.
 Pursuant to the Cell Ready Purchase Agreement, effective as of the Closing Date, the Company (i) assigned to Cell Ready the leases for the Company's two manufacturing facilities in Houston, Texas (the "Manufacturing Facilities"), (ii) sold to Cell Ready all of the equipment and leasehold improvements at the Manufacturing Facilities and (iii) assigned to Cell Ready its rights, title and interest in the Company's Master Services Agreement for Product Supply (the "MSA"), dated April 7, 2023, by and between the Company, Cell Ready and Indapta Therapeutics, Inc., as well as its rights, title and interest in any contracts related to the equipment and Manufacturing Facilities (collectively, the "Purchased Assets").
-Following the Closing Date, the Company and Cell Ready have agreed to enter into a long-term contract pursuant to which Cell Ready will perform a wide variety of services for the Company, including research and development, manufacturing, and regulatory activity in support of the Company's clinical trials; however, the parties have not yet executed such agreement.
 Cell Ready acquired the Purchased Assets for total consideration of \$19.0 million.
-In connection with the purchase of the Manufacturing Facilities, Cell Ready also extended offers of employment to approximately 50 of the Company's former employees in its manufacturing, development, quality and regulatory affairs functions.
+In connection with the purchase of the Manufacturing Facilities, Cell Ready also extended offers of employment to approximately 50 of the Company's former employees in its manufacturing, development, quality, and regulatory affairs functions.